 The additional provision was introduced by Reps.
-Tom Cole (R-OK) and Sanford Bishop (D-NY), and was approved by a vote of 29 to 20.
+Tom Cole (R-OK) and Sanford Bishop (D-GA), and was approved by a vote of 29 to 20.
 The premium exemption language is nearly identical to a rider that was added to last year’s fiscal budget, but was not included in the final version.

 Nonetheless, cigar industry advocates are optimistic about the provision added to the 2019 budget.
 A joint statement released today by the three leading cigar industry lobbying organizations—the Cigar Association of America, International Premium Cigar & Pipe Retailers association and the Cigar Rights of America—said the inclusion was “proof positive these concerns are not only heard, but validated.”

 Specifically, the additional provision would prohibit the FDA from using any of its appropriations in the 2019 budget to “implement, administer, or enforce” any of the agency’s proposed regulations on “large cigars.”

 According to the bill, the definition of large cigars includes, “any roll of tobacco that is wrapped in 100 percent leaf tobacco, is bunched with 100 percent tobacco filler, contains no filter, tip, or non-tobacco mouthpiece, weighs at least 6 pounds per 1,000 count.”
 Additional stipulations require the product:

 - has a 100 percent leaf tobacco binder and is hand rolled;